 - Is it something that you give no time constraints?
-Time seems flies when you are engaged in the activity.
+Time seems to fly when you are engaged in the activity.

-- Is it something that makes you feel peaceful and have a sense of accomplishment when you are finished?
+- Is it something that makes you feel peaceful and feel a sense of accomplishment when you are finished?
 You are content and smile.

 If you answered, yes to all these questions, you have found your passion!
 Congratulations!
 I’ve discovered that your passion is an inexplicable drive to do something that matters to you.
 For example, painters are driven to paint, writers are driven to write and ministers are driven to spread the Gospel; they can’t keep their “something” to themselves.
 I’ve discovered that passion means to “pass it on”.

 If you answered no to any of them, don’t fret.
 Passion doesn’t hit you by a certain age and has a tendency to sneak up on you in life.
 Mine did.
 And your passion can change and evolve as you go through different seasons in your life.
 Just remember, your passion will change the world even if the world is just your neighborhood.

 Great post.
 I think the first question is the most important.
 If you’re motivated by money, then it isn’t passion.
 I think what most people refer to as “true passion” or “life’s passion” is exclusive of money entirely.

 I agree completely .
 “Money” doesn’t equal “Passion”.
 In fact, nine times out of ten, money doesn’t come into the “passion” equation.

 Right.
 It might come from the equation as a byproduct, but not in the equation 🙂